Tavroswyn/StealthChangerDocs/docs/hardware/troubleshooting.md

 - Ensure the Backplate's preload screws have been adjusted.
 - Check your configuration to ensure the correct accelerometer is assigned to `[resonance_tester]`.

+!!! tip "Input Shaper - "Pro Tip""
+    For example if you have your adxl on T0 defined as `[adxl345 T0]`

+    You can call shake-tune `axes_shaper_calibration ACCEL_CHIP="'adxl T0'"` to specify the accelerometer to use for the resonances test.

 ---

 ## Community